N8teZero/Octane/README.md

 # Octane
- A street racing experience, within Discord.
+An RPG street racing experience, within Discord.
 Buy and manage cars, race AI opponents, and more!

 ## Commands

-This Discord Racing Bot comes with the following commands:
+Octane comes with many commands, including the following:

 ### /start